gerrrg/bbeUSD-gnosis-extractor/emergency_ui_withdraw.md

 Once the withdraw tx from bb-e-usd is executed, you should be able to go to the [portfolio view](https://app.balancer.fi/#/ethereum/portfolio) page and see the bb-e-usdc, bb-e-usdt, and bb-e-dai you have withdrawn:
 ![img.png](images/img_10.png)

-It is not recommended to withdraw dai, but you can.
+It is not recommended to withdraw USDT due to low output, but you can.
 For each of the tokens you wish to withdraw, follow this process(demonstrated for bb-e-dai but the same for the other coins.)

 Click on the token in the pool to bring up the portfolio page [bb-e-dai](https://app.balancer.fi/#/ethereum/pool/0xeb486af868aeb3b6e53066abc9623b1041b42bc000000000000000000000046c).